Something-unusual/stepik_auto_tests_course/README.md

 # stepik_auto_testing_course
-Howework for auto-testing course \n
+Howework for auto-testing course (and some simple text over there)
-Simple text